KiNGEX1/Metainsbul/README.md

 (update - If you facing any error I added a option called Fix Error you can run it will try to fix errors and help you to slove your problem)

+# Upcoming Update

+-You can select which type of payload you want to make

 # INSTALLATION

 apt update && apt upgrade -y